 The primitive parameters are as follows:

-MLME-DMG-OCB-STOP.request(

-)
+MLME-DMG-OCB-STOP.request()

 6.3.X.3.3 When generated

 This primitive is generated by the SME to terminate discovery procedure and data transmission operating outside the context of a BSS by the MAC entity.
 The MLME-DMG-OCB-STOP.request primitive shall be generated only after successful use of an MLME-DMG-OCB-START.confirm primitive.